-When the person who is enabled to work is a person with disabilities who receives the earned income disallowance (EID) or a full-time student whose earned income above \$480 is excluded, child care costs related to enabling a family member to work may not exceed the portion of the person's earned income that actually is included in annual income.
+When the person who is enabled to work is a person who receives the earned income disallowance (EID) or a full-time student whose earned income above \$480 is excluded, child care costs related to enabling a family member to work may not exceed the portion of the person's earned income that actually is included in annual income.
 For example, if a family member who qualifies for the EID makes \$15,000 but because of the EID only \$5,000 is included in annual income, child care expenses are limited to \$5,000.

-The PHA must not limit the deduction to the least expensive type of child care.
-If the care allows the family to pursue more than one eligible activity, including work, the cap is calculated in proportion to the amount of time spent working [HCV GB, p.
-5-30].
+COC must not limit the deduction to the least expensive type of child care.
+If the care allows the family to pursue more than one eligible activity, including work, the cap is calculated in proportion to the amount of time spent working.

 When the child care expense being claimed is to enable a family member to work, only one family member's income will be considered for a given period of time.
-When more than one family member works during a given period, the PHACOC -generally will limit allowable child care childcare expenses to the earned income of the lowest-paid member.
+When more than one family member works during a given period, COC generally will limit allowable child care expenses to the earned income of the lowest-paid member.
 The family may provide information that supports a request to designate another family member as the person enabled to work.